 Marcia Levy was head of the Moscow office of an international law firm from 1991 to 1995, working on investment projects in Russia, Ukraine, Kazakhstan and Uzbekistan.
 She continued to work on projects in emerging markets, from London, until 2003.
 From 2004 until 2016 she was a Circuit Judge, specialising in family and criminal law.

-Anna Lukanina-Morgan is The BEARR Trust’s Information Officer.
-Anna joined BEARR in September 2014.
+Anna Lukanina-Morgan is The BEARR Trust’s Small Grants Officer.
+Anna joined BEARR in September 2014 as Information Officer.
 Anna has a Master’s degree in Law from Kyiv’s Taras Shevchenko University.
 She has worked for a USAID-funded Organisational Development Support Programme covering Ukraine.
 Moldova and Belarus; the ILO’s International Programme on the Elimination of Child Labour; and as Legal Assistant to the Executive Director of the Commercial Law Centre, a USAID-funded NGO focusing on legal reform in Ukraine.

 Since moving to the UK in 2014 Anna has worked part-time with Dash Arts, including on a programme involving the arts in Eastern Europe.
 She also manages a project “Ukrainian events in London” which aims to popularise Ukrainian culture in the UK and since August 2015 works at the Chatham House Russia and Eurasia Programme and the Ukraine Forum.